 Bay of Blood, the first novel in the North Noir series, featuring Detective Eva Naslund.
-Release date: March 2019.
+Release date: March 23, 2019.
 Published by Black Opal Books.
-Standby for release details, including sales links.
+Click here for sales.

 NB: Book Two is due to be released in late 2020.

 Bay of Blood.
 World-renowned painter Thom Tyler is murdered in Georgian Bay, Canada.
 The consensus is that Tyler had no enemies.
 Why would anyone murder him?

 Detective Eva Naslund goes to work with a homicide team from OPP Central.
 They find no useful blood, print, or DNA evidence.
 They turn to financial forensics and criminal psychology.
 Tyler’s paintings are worth millions, yet he’s deeply in debt to banks and his art agent.
 Just as the investigation opens a new lead, courtesy of Tyler’s friend, J.J.
 MacKenzie, MacKenzie is murdered.
 The team is back to ground zero — with two murders to solve ….